curv3d/curv/docs/language/Grammar.rst

 expression
   A phrase that computes a value.

+statement
+  A statement is an action, element generator, or field generator.

   action
     A phrase that causes a side effect, and doesn't compute a value.

   element generator
     A phrase that computes a sequence of zero or more values.
     ``[``\ *element_generator*\ ``]`` is a list constructor.

   field generator
     A phrase that computes a sequence of zero or more fields, which are name/value or string/value pairs.
     ``{``\ *field_generator*\ ``}`` is a record constructor.

-An action can be used in any context requiring a definition, element generator, or field generator.
-An expression can be used in any context requiring a field generator.
+An action can be used in any context requiring a statement.
+An expression can be used in any context requiring an element generator.

 Programs
 --------